DhruvaSharma/free-genai-bootcamp-2025/sentence-constructor/chatgpt-4-turbo/prompt.md

 - vocabulary table should only include, verbs, adverbs and nouns.
 - Do not provide particles in the vocabulary, student needs to figure the correct particles to use.
 - The table of vocabulary should only have the following columns: Japanese, Romaji, English.
+- ensure there are no repeats eg. if miru verb is repeated twice, show it once.
+- if there is more than one version of a word, show the simplest one
 ### Sentence Structure
 - do not provide particles in the sentence structure.
 - do not provide tenses or conjuggations in the sentence structure.